 An ATA spokesman said the association will respond directly to the veterans association.

-James C. May, president and chief executive officer of the ATA, said it is individual airlines that must determine fare rates.
+In a written statement to The Washington Times, James C. May, president and chief executive officer of the ATA, said it is individual airlines that must determine fare rates.

 "While ATA cannot by law even suggest uniform pricing policies to our members, we will bring this matter to their attention for their independent consideration," Mr. May said.